Station Gateway – Huddersfield

 Skipton, North Yorkshire

-Bowman Riley Architects has been working with Skipton Building Society for 17 years to support the rapid growth of their business to enable them to remain operating in their home town of Skipton, crucial for jobs and the local economy.
+Bowman Riley has been working with Skipton Building Society for 17 years to support the rapid growth of their business to enable them to remain operating in their hometown of Skipton, crucial for jobs and the local economy.

-By 2015, Skipton Building Society needed additional office space as a result of changes to office environments, working patterns and legislation and advances in information technology.
-The need for a greater provision of meeting, breakout, events and collaborative working spaces was identified to create a more dynamic environment for the Building Society to continue to thrive in the competitive financial services sector.
+In recent years, extra space was needed as a result of changes to office environments, working patterns, legislation and IT.
+The need for a greater provision of meeting, breakout and collaborative spaces was identified to create a dynamic environment.

-A number of strategic locations were considered in response to the assessment of the site; the most appropriate of these was the external courtyard within the centre of original building.
-The space was underutilised and offered a number of advantages over other parts of the site: including the containment of the development within the existing building footprint on brownfield land, no disruption to existing green areas and no visual impact on the conservation area.
+Our team was faced with the challenge of finding additional space within the existing site.
+A number of locations were considered following assessment of the site; the best was the underused external courtyard within the centre of the building.
+This offered advantages over other parts of the site: including containment within the building’s footprint and no visual impact on the conservation area.

 Toronto Square Reception Refurbishment – Leeds City Centre